jayshozie/ceng240/notes4newbies/W02-intro-to-algorithms-and-programming-languages.md

 were to use a more clever system?
 31, is the correct answer, if we pick the not showing any fingers case is 0.
 Why 32 distinct cases, you ask?
 That's because in this way of counting every finger has only 2 different states, up or down.
-Since we have 2 different states for each finger, we have the permutate 5, 2.
-The answer to that permutation is 31, and assigning (0,0,0,0,0) (all fingers are down) to 0, you can count up to 31 using only 5 fingers.
+Since we have 2 different states for each finger, we have the permute 5,
+2. The answer to that permutation is 31, and assigning (0,0,0,0,0) (all fingers are down) to 0, you can count up to 31 using only 5 fingers.

 That is exactly how computers communicate.
 They have billions of little lightbulbs in them, called transistors.
 Each transistor has 2 states, either on